victsomie/Javascript30Days/README.md

 ### Day 1: 3 Jan 2019

-- Worked on and finished Drum Kit challenge.
+Worked on and finished Drum Kit challenge.

 **Concepts:**
-- Working with event listeners
+Working with event listeners
-- Cool summary of event keycodes at [keycode.info](http://keycode.info/)
+Cool summary of event keycodes at [keycode.info](http://keycode.info/)

-### Day 1: 5 Jan 2019
+### Day 2: 4 Jan 2019

 - Finished on CSS clock challenge.
+**Concepts:**
+How to modify CSS using Vanilla JS

+### Day 3: 5 Jan 2019

+**Concepts:**
+ Working with CSS variables, color and range pickers on HTML